apache/couchdb/share/doc/src/intro/security.rst

 .. versionadded:: 1.4

-Sometimes users *wants* to share some information with the World.
+Sometimes users *want* to share some information with the world.
 For instance, their contact email to let other users get in touch with them.
 To solve this problem, but still keep sensitive and private information secured there is special :ref:`configuration <config>` option :config:option:`public_fields